gaborcsardi/async/README.md

 ## Auto-Cancellation

-In an async phase, it might happen that parts of the async tree are not needed for the final result any more.
+In an async phase, it might happen that parts of the async DAG are not needed for the final result any more.
 E.g. if a parent of a `when_all()` node throws an error, then the other parents don't have to be computed.
 In this case the event loop of the phase automatically cancels these deferred values.
 Similarly, if a single parent of a `when_any()` node is resolved, the other parents can be cancelled.

-In general, if a node of the async tree is resolved, the whole directed tree, rooted at that node, can be cancelled (except for nodes that were already resolved and nodes that have already failed).
+In general, if a node of the async DAG is resolved, the whole directed DAG, rooted at that node, can be cancelled (except for nodes that were already resolved and nodes that have already failed).

 Auto-cancellation is very convenient, as you can be sure that resources